Golden Lion Tamarin

 Sexual maturity occurs between 15 and 20 months for females will males tending to mature later around the 30-month mark.
 Due to their cooperative nature, many will not breed till they are older.

 Golden lion tamarins are active during the day.
 By night they find a tree hollow in which to shelter from the elements and predation.
-A decrease in sleeping sites has led to them using more exposed sites to rest leading to increases in predation.
+A decrease in sleeping sites has led to them using more exposed sites to rest leading to an increase in predation.

 They form groups headed by a dominant male and female who are the only breeders.
 The other members of the group which may number up to 8 are normally the young of the breeding pair.
 To reinforce their bond, they will groom.